Thoughts On Tape: LTO Drives

 There's also some videos of repairs here: https://www.youtube.com/c/repairmytapedrive

 On Windows there is no built in tape drive management, it's all down to third parties.
-When the drive is recognized it should be listed in the Device Manager.
+When the drive is recognised it should be listed in the Device Manager.

 You can basically either use a dedicated backup software, or LTFS.